pinax-network/chains/docs/how_to_use.md

 └── ...
 ```

 The folders should be named after the chain's official Pinax ID and should contain the `meta.ts` file describing the chain.
+You may also like to read about [Beta Chains](./beta_chains.md).

 ### Updating an Existing Chain